TwoFistedJustice/square-pie/docs/pie_order_object.md

 These are sort of like `make()` but with less room for error.
 Where `make()` directly accesses the setters and lets you pass whatever, build() does a lot to prevent you from passing incorrect structures or values.
 They will often simply set the correct value and structure for you.
-You call a build method for each property you want to set.
+In general you call a build method for a property you want to set.

 ```js
 yourVar.build_someproperty().someValue();